modernmt/modernmt/README.md

 The engine files will be synced from one instance to the other and translation requests will be load balanced across the whole cluster.

-If you updated the model on a machine, just stop and start the the nodes specifying the up-to-date host in the *--join* option and the model data will be rsynced again.
+If you updated the model on a machine, just stop and start the nodes specifying the up-to-date host in the *--join* option and the model data will be rsynced again.

 ### API documentation